 Shoulder straps: The shoulder straps start out 2.5 in (6 cm) wide at the top and taper to 2 in (5 cm) wide at the bottom.
 1. 2.
 4. 5.
 6. Lightweight walking - back packing minimalist style.
 I decided to do a bit of research for that quality sleeping bag I'd always promised myself.

 I knew it'd be expensive to get what I wanted, but my birthday was coming up and there was the possibility of a few subs.
 The sleeping bag had to be exceptionally light but also very warm - having been caught out in a snowstorm at 2,500 feet in late April, I didn't want to face that possibility again.
 So light, warm, functional, compact and light - in other words I was looking for the holy grail of bags.

+Hiking Boots Buying Guide - Buy the Best Day Hiking Shoes.
 When it comes to choosing the correct Hiking Boots, you should always have a few goals in mind: you want your boots to be as light and comfortable as possible while keeping your feet dry, warm, and well-protected.

-Spain SIM card for £29.99, available from 0044
+Spain SIM card for £29.99, available from 0044.